 In this post I’ll show you how to find the best shower niche size for your shower remodel project.

-I’ll provide you with a handy list of the most popular Prefab Tile Ready, and Prefab Finished shower niches available from the biggest manufacturers.
+I’ll also provide you with a handy list of the most popular Prefab Tile Ready, and Prefab Finished shower niches available from the biggest manufacturers.

 Even if you plan to build a custom niche, you should still check out this post because you may find a Prefab that fits your needs.
 This will save you big $ on niche construction and waterproofing.